-Here in Florida, my garage was unbearable in the summer, until I added a garage door insulation kit.
-A lot of you have told me you have the same problem, only in the winter.
+Here in Florida, my garage was unbearable in the summer until I added a garage door insulation kit.
+Many of you have told me you have the same challenge, only in the winter.

 This can lower energy costs by keeping inside air from leaking out and outside air from coming in.
 As an added bonus, the insulation muffles sound, making them quieter overall.

-To determine how effective a roll-up door is, look for a high R-Value.
+To determine how effective a roll-up door is, look for a high R-Value garage door.

-How Much Clearance is Needed for a Roll-up Garage Door?
+How Much Clearance is Needed for a Roll-up Overhead Door?

-Sideroom, which is the open space on either side of the garage door, can be as little as 4″ for manually operated doors.
-If you are installing a jackshaft garage door opener,like the LiftMaster 8500, you’ll need a little extra sideroom to accommodate it.
+Sideroom, the open space on either side of the garage door, can be as little as 4″ for manually operated doors.

 Sideroom is slightly wider, requiring around 5″ on either side of the door.

-As always, check with the manufacturer of the garage door you’re looking at.
+As always, check with the garage door manufacturer you’re looking at.
 Some may have clearances that differ by size and type of door.

 Do You Need a Special Garage Door Opener for a Roll-up Door?

-Roll-up garage doors won’t work with chain or belt-drive garage door openers, unfortunately.
-Most will use a custom motorized opener, specific to the manufacturer.
+Most will use a custom motorized opener specific to the manufacturer.
 Some can use an off-the-shelf jackshaft garage door opener, like the LiftMaster 8500 series.

-However, all of the ones I looked at also have a crank that lets you open the door manually.
+However, all the ones I looked at also have a crank that lets you manually open the door.